Special Edition: Georgia Course Description

-In August / September 2020, the TWELFTH edition of the RacingThePlanet Ultramarathon will take place in the Southern Caucasus of Georgia which marks the intersection of Europe and Asia.
+In June 2022, the Special Edition: Georgia will take place in the Caucasus of Georgia which marks the intersection of Europe and Asia.
 The host town is Tbilisi, the charming and colourful capital.

 The information below details the stage distances, elevation profile and terrain.
 Please note this is provisional information and the details could still change.